rancher-sandbox/cos-toolkit-docs/content/en/docs/Examples/creating_derivatives.md

-# Creating derivatives
+---
+title: "Creating derivatives"
+linkTitle: "Creating derivatives"
+weight: 3
+date: 2017-01-05
+description: >
   This document summarize references to create Immutable derivatives with `cos-toolkit`.

+---

 cOS derivatives are built from containers, and completely hosted on image registries.
 The build process results in a single container image used to deliver regular upgrades in OTA approach.
 Each derivative built with `cos-toolkit` inherits by default the [following featuresets](/docs/derivatives_featureset.md).